melodingo/Games-in-Py-and-Java/Blackjack/README.md

 ## Files

 - `blackjack.py`: The main Python script containing the game logic.
+- `blackjack.java`: The main Java script containing the game logic.
 - `README.md`: This file, providing information about the game.

 ## Usage